Languages in censuses: Iceland

 Iceland has been a very isolated and linguistically homogeneous island historically, but has nevertheless beheld several languages.
 Gaelic was native to many of the early Icelanders, the Icelandic or Norse language however prevailing, albeit absorbing Gaelic features.
 Later, northern trade routes brought German, English, Dutch, French and Basque.
 Some merchants and clergymen settled in Iceland throughout the centuries, leaving their mark on culture, but linguistically mainly trade, nautical or religious terms.
 Excluding these and Latin words, Icelandic has altered remarkably little since settlement, the island's residents living in seclusion.

-Icelandic is not only the national language, but is now “the official language in Iceland” by virtue of Act No 61/2011, adopted by parliament in 2011.
+Icelandic is not only the national language, but is now "the official language in Iceland" by virtue of Act No 61/2011, adopted by parliament in 2011.
 Icelandic Sign Language was also officially recognised by law in 2011 as a minority language with constitutional rights and the first language of the Icelandic deaf community.
 During the time of Danish rule, Danish was a minority language in Iceland, although it is nowadays only spoken by a small number of immigrants.

 India

+India is a linguistically diverse country, with over 121 languages and 270 dialects spoken.
 The population of India in 1991 exhibited 19.4% bilingualism and 7.2% trilingualism.
+Hindi is the most widely spoken language in India, with over 522 million native speakers.
+It is also the official language of the central government of India.
+Bengali is the second most widely spoken language in India, with over 97 million native speakers.
+Marathi is the third most widely spoken language in India, with over 83 million native speakers.
+The other major languages in India are Telugu, Tamil, Gujarati, Urdu, Kannada, Odia, Malayalam, Punjabi, Assamese, Konkani, Maithili, Dogri, and Santali.